Santa668/OpenAIAPITest/README.md

 Before building the project, we need to install the OpenAI API library.
 Let's install it using pip:

 pip install openai

+When you run this program, it will open a GUI window with a ComboBox to select an OpenAI API model, a Text field to input data or an image, and a Submit button.
+When you click the Submit button, the program will send a request to the OpenAI API, and the response will be displayed in another Text field below.
+If there is an error, it will be displayed in a message box.